Crafts for KidsDiary

 This is fun!

-At this point things were still well under control and I was happily enjoying my painting experience.
+At this point, things were still well under control, and I was happily enjoying my painting experience.
 After all, finger painting is a perfectly normal toddler project.
-Then when we experienced a bit of a derailment.
-I didn’t want my feet to feel left out and so finger painting turned to toe painting and this quickly escalated to whole body painting.
+Then we experienced a bit of a derailment.
+I didn’t want my feet to feel left out, and so finger painting turned to toe painting, and this quickly escalated to whole body painting.
+These developments weren’t entirely disappointing.

 Toddler Peachy painting herself